sakkke/quilt/README.md

 2. Type `yes` to confirm
 3. Auto: Create the GPT to your selected disk
 4. Auto: Make it partition Linux filesystem and EFI system
-5. Auto: Do [Manual install] section
+5. Auto: Do [Manual Install to EFI system] section
 6. Installation complete!

 ### Install to WSL 2